Pan-Fried Battered Cod Fillet

 5. Step 5:

-Dip each piece of fish completely into the resulting batter.
+Dip each piece of fish fully into the batter.

 6. Step 6:

-Heat the frying pan to a hot state and pour a little vegetable oil on it.
-Put the battered fish in a frying pan and fry it for 2-3 minutes on each side.
-Make the fire smaller so that the fish has time to fry inside, and the batter itself does not start to burn.
+Heat a skillet until hot and add a little vegetable oil.
+Lay the battered fish in the pan and fry for 2–3 minutes per side.
+Lower the heat so the fish cooks through inside without the batter starting to burn.

 7. Step 7:

-The finished pieces of fish will become an appetizing golden color.
+The finished pieces will turn an appetizing golden color.

 8. Step 8:

-Put the finished fish on a paper towel to remove excess oil from it.
+Transfer the finished fish to a paper towel to blot off excess oil.

 9. Step 9: